‘Teen Mom’ Star Reveals She Struggled With Suicidal Thoughts

 Kailyn Lowry on Why She Left ‘Teen Mom 2’

+Lowry shocked fans in April 2022 when she announced her departure from the “Teen Mom” franchise during the season 11 “Teen Mom 2” reunion.

-Lowry opened up about her decision to leave “Teen Mom” in a May 2022 interview with E!
+Lowry opened up about her decision to leave the show in a May 2022 interview with E!
 News.

 The MTV star attributed her exit primarily to her shifting priorities.